 What rate should I pay?

-For example, if you make more than $36/hr or $75k/year, consider joining at the Supporter level.
+• For example, if you make more than $36/hr or $75k/year, consider joining at the Supporter level.
 If your income makes you eligible for public assistance (SNAP or Medicaid), then you should consider joining at our Community Rate and Neighbor Share Rates.
-These open up as we have the resources available; put your name on our waitlist here.
+These open up as we have the resources available; both waitlists are currently closed.

 How do the tiers compare?